Yanko Kirilov: Career

 A product of Levski Sofia's youth system, Kirilov made his A Group debut on 18 November 1961 against Minyor Pernik to become the Levski's youngest ever player in the league at the age of 15 years, 8 months and 8 days old.

 In 1963, Kirilov joined CSKA Sofia.
 On 8 September 1965, he scored late winner goal from the penalty spot in CSKA's 3–2 defeat of Levski in the 1965 Bulgarian Cup Final.
 Kirilov collected his first A Group title winner's medal at the end of the 1965–66 season.
 He scored 6 league goals in 12 matches that season.

-In June 1966, Kirilov returned to Levski Sofia where he won two A Group titles and three Bulgarian Cups in the following six seasons.
+In June 1966, Krumov returned to Levski Sofia where he won two A Group titles and three Bulgarian Cups in the following six seasons.
 In 1972, he joined Chernomorets Burgas where he spent three seasons, before retiring as a Levski's player at the age of 32 in 1978.